Verizon/remotely/README.md

 (Kind of cute that the `toString` for `Protocol` actually generates valid Scala.)

-We generate the client module from this `Protocol`, then paste it back into the REPL to evaluate it.
-If we were doing this for real, we'd obviously save the result to some file, and possibly add some further documentation to it.
+We can generate the client module source code from this `Protocol`, then paste it back into the REPL to evaluate it.

 ```Scala
 scala> facProtocol.generateClient("FactorialsClient")